Best Website Builder

 Squarespace's Android app is a bit buggy, but both Squarespace and Shopify apps are similar as far as features and functionalities go.

-Try Shopify → Try Squarespace →Security
+Try Shopify → Try Squarespace →

 Keeping your visitor and customer data safe and your website secure is crucial.
 And since Shopify and Squarespace are closed platforms, they take care of these security facets for you.